amenzwa/amenzwa.github.io/stem/ComputingHistory/HowRPNCalculatorsWork.md

   -  Pressing the <kbd>2</kbd> key places the value $2$ in the register `x`, and pushes its old value $4$ up into the register `y`.
   -  Pressing the <kbd>-</kbd> key performs the subtraction operation using the values in the registers `x` and `y`, subtracting the value $2$ in the register `x` from the value $4$ in the register `y`, and accumulating the result $2$ in the register `x`.
   -  The subtraction operation cleared the register `y`, which has the ripple effect of copying down the value $5$ from the register `z` down into the register `y` and the value $2$ from the top register `t` down into the register `z`.
-  -  The top register `t` is special: as the operations consume the operands and the operands are popped off the stack, the value in the register `t` is kept the same and is copied down into the lower registers.
 - <kbd>÷</kbd> → Press the <kbd>÷</kbd> key.
   - `x←5÷2=2.5000 | y←2.0000 | z←2.0000 | t←2.0000`
   - The operation divides the value $5$ in the register `y` by the value $2$ in the register `x`, and accumulates the result $2.5$ in the register `x`.